-Founded in 1938, Torrance-based Edelbrock, LLC is recognized as one of the nation's premier designers, manufacturers and distributor of performance replacement parts for the automotive aftermarket.
-Edelbrock produces their core products in the United States of America using state-of-the-art equipment in their world class manufacturing facilities.
-Edelbrock, LLC encompasses five locations in Southern California and one location in North Carolina totaling more than 500,000 square feet.
+Founded in 1938, Torrance-based Edelbrock, LLC is recognized as one of the nation's premier designers, manufacturers and distributors of performance replacement parts for the automotive aftermarket.
+Edelbrock produces their core products in the United States of America using state-of-the-art equipment in their world-class manufacturing facilities.
+Edelbrock, LLC now encompasses six locations including three in California, two in North Carolina and one in Mississippi.

 Vic Sr. left behind a great team of very talented people.
 Bobby Meeks, Don Towle and Robert Bradford were on hand to assist Vic Jr. in continuing his father's dream.
 In 1964, a good friend named Bob Joehnck saw an opportunity to develop an intake for a small-block Chevy.
 Vic's response was, "No, the factory already makes a manifold."
 He changed his mind a week later.
 The C-4B manifold was another turning point for the Edelbrock Equipment Company.
 The "golden age of the 1960s and 1970s" brought about the Tunnel Ram, Tarantula and Streetmaster manifolds.
 Vic Jr. was looking towards the future of the industry.
 From 1971 to 1974, he served as President of the Specialty Equipment Marketing Association (SEMA) to educate both the public and the legislators in Washington to the benefits of a strong and legal performance parts industry.The '80s and '90s brought about a new direction as Edelbrock Corporation moved into a more diverse product line with carburetors, camshaft kits, valvetrain parts, exhaust systems, engine accessories, fuel system parts, cylinder heads and more.